reactivedroid/reactivedroid/README.md

+## Hi 👋, I'm Ashwini Kumar

-Ashwini Kumar, a [Google Developer Expert - Firebase](https://developers.google.com/community/experts/directory/profile/profile-ashwini-kumar) and a [Mentor at Scaler](https://www.scaler.com/), is currently working as Director of Software Engineering for apps at [PayU Finance](https://www.payufin.in/).
+A [Google Developer Expert - Firebase](https://developers.google.com/community/experts/directory/profile/profile-ashwini-kumar) and a [Mentor at Scaler](https://www.scaler.com/), is currently working as Director of Software Engineering for apps at [PayU Finance](https://www.payufin.in/).
 He has graduated in Computer Science from [NIT Trichy](https://www.nitt.edu/).
-Throughout his career, he has developed/architected applications in many organisations encompassing several domains viz.
+Throughout his career, he has developed/architected applications in many organizations encompassing several domains viz.
 Gaming([Mobile Premier League](https://www.mpl.live/)), FinTech([InCred](https://www.incred.com/)),  Entertainment([Disney+Hotstar](https://www.hotstar.com/)), Healthcare and eCommerce([1mg](https://www.1mg.com/)), HCM Fusion Apps([Oracle](www.oracle.com)), and Agro & Construction Tech([Trimble](https://www.trimble.com/)).
-With technology improving every day, he is always in the look out for better performance.
+With technology improving every day, he is always on the lookout for better performance.
 Having worked on many apps built for India scale, he believes that every code should be written thinking of the future which can handle millions of users without involving any outage.
-When he is not writing code, he can be found reading articles and open-source repositories to gain more ideas that can be shared across the team or playing board games with friends like Secret Hitler, Codenames :). #PerfMatters #BetterTogether
+When he is not writing code, he can be found reading articles and open-source repositories to gain more ideas that can be shared across the team or playing board games with friends like Secret Hitler, and Codenames :). #PerfMatters #BetterTogether

-## Blogs :memo:
+## Blogs 📝

 | Title                                                                                                                                                                               | Publication             | Published Date |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------|:--------------:|